AntoOnline/laravel-8-site-template/README.md

-# Laravel Basic Auth App
+# Laravel Skeleton
-The purpose of this app is to provide a basic auth site on top of which you can build your awesome Laravel projects.
+This Laravel skeleton aims to provide a site on top of which you can build your awesome Laravel projects.
+As a result, you will save days of development and get going quickly!
+What do you get with this Laravel skeleton app:
+-	User registration – Provide your name and email to receive a registration link.
+-	User login – Provide your email and password to log in.
+-	User logout – Logout securely.
+-	Password change – Provide your old password to change to a new password.
+-	Password reminder – Provide your email to get a password reminder.
+-	User event log – See when you signed up, changed your password, and more.
+-	Dark mode settings – Follow the dark side and change your theme.
+-	Delete user account – Delete your account.
+-	Email integration – Integrate effortlessly with your favorite email provider.
+-	Google reCAPTCHA v3 – Integrate with Google reCAPTCHA and only allow humans.

 ## Prerequisites
+This guide assumes you have:
+- Composer installed.
+You can get composer from [here](https://getcomposer.org/).
-This guide assumes you have composer and git set up.
-You can get composer from [here](https://getcomposer.org/), and a guide to setting up git [here](https://docs.github.com/en/get-started/quickstart/set-up-git).
+- Git installed.
+You can get Git from [here](https://docs.github.com/en/get-started/quickstart/set-up-git).
-This guide also assumes you have a working database made for this app.
+- A Working MySQL database.
+- An SMTP email address.
+- Google reCAPTCHA configured.

 ## Installation

+Clone the code from our repo:
 ```
 git clone https://github.com/RepositoriumCodice/laravel-8-site-template
 cd laravel-8-site-template
 composer install
 ```

-## Setup
+## Configure Your App

 Copy and rename the file `.env.example` to `.env`.

 Next, open your `.env` file and set the following variables: